HIV Treatment

 Key Points

-- Once drug resistance develops, HIV medicines that previously controlled a person’s HIV are no longer effective.
-In other words, the HIV medicines cannot prevent the drug-resistant HIV from multiplying.
-Drug resistance can cause HIV treatment to fail.
+• Once drug resistance develops, HIV medicines that previously controlled a person’s HIV are no longer effective.
+In other words, the HIV medicines cannot prevent the drug-resistant HIV from multiplying, causing the treatment to fail.

-- Drug-resistance testing identifies which, if any, HIV medicines that will not be effective against a person’s HIV.
-Drug-resistance testing results help determine which HIV medicines to include in an HIV treatment regimen.
+• By identifying which, if any, HIV medicines will not be effective against HIV, drug resistance testing can help determine which HIV medicines to include in an HIV treatment regimen.

-- Taking HIV medicines every day and exactly as prescribed (called medication adherence) reduces the risk of drug resistance.
+• Taking HIV medicines exactly as prescribed reduces the risk of drug resistance.

 What is HIV drug resistance?